Trumpet Concerto (Michael Haydn): Music

-The piece is often listed as Trumpet Concerto No. 2 in C major.
-Its more famous predecessor, Trumpet Concerto No. 1 in D major, MH 104, is culled from a divertimento.

-Legacy

 Haydn's concerto "is one of the most difficult in the entire repertory."

-Besides the solo trumpet in C, the concerto is scored for 2 flutes, strings, and continuo.
+Besides the solo trumpet in C, the concerto is scored for two flutes, strings, and continuo.
 Part of the difficulty of the concerto is because of the very high notes for the trumpet, which is written even higher than the flutes (indeed, the solo trumpet part is much higher than would be advisable for the modern trumpet, while the flute parts are too low for modern flutes to be heard clearly against a full string section).

 Both movements provide room for a cadenza; Edward H. Tarr's edition for Musica Rara writes out cadenzas in the trumpet part but not in the conductor's score.
 Tarr's cadenza for the second movement even goes up to a G above high C but provides ossia for the next lower G.